Inside the Annapolis tornado: How Ida powered this destructive storm

 How the Annapolis tornado evolved

-The Annapolis tornado came in the wake of a powerful, long track thunderstorm that swept from near Charlottesville through Northern Virginia and into Montgomery County before dawn Wednesday.
+The Annapolis tornado came in the wake of a powerful, long track thunderstorm that swept from near Charlottesville through northern Virginia and into Montgomery County predawn Wednesday.
 That initial storm unloaded one to three inches of rain, and produced instantaneous rain rates up to 4 to 5 inches per hour.
 It was the source of the fatality in a Rockville apartment subject to a flash flood.
 The cell was also known for off-the-charts lightning generation.

 After a morning pause, heavy rainbands in the humid, unstable air ahead of a cold front, known as the warm sector, began sweeping through the Washington region.
 The graphic below shows all warnings issued during the storm event along with reports of flash flooding (the green icons).

 The multiple rainbands are shown in the radar scan below.
 In general, three bands developed, and the eastern band in particular generated a number of tornado warnings as embedded cells acquired rotating updrafts.
 This band formed along the axis of most unstable air, and it also had access to very strong, deep winds that increased in altitude and changed direction with height, generating what’s known as wind shear.
-Such strong wind shear helped sustain the updrafts.
+Such strong wind shear helped sustained the updrafts.

-The strong shear was created from a combination of rapidly increasing wind speed with altitude — as Ida’s vortex flow aloft overspread the region — and locally generated shear in the lower atmosphere, along the warm front draped over north-central Maryland.
+The strong shear was created from a combination of rapidly increasing wind speed with altitude – as Ida’s vortex flow aloft overspread the region – and locally generated shear in the lower atmosphere, along the warm front draped over north central Maryland.

-The rotating updrafts, called mesocyclones, showed up on Doppler radar, and a compilation of these rotating storm or supercell tracks is shown below.
+The rotating updrafts, called mesocyclones, showed up on Doppler radar and a compilation of these rotating storm or supercell tracks is shown below.
 The supercell from early Wednesday morning can be seen crossing through the District, and the supercell track that spawned the Annapolis tornado is also shown to the right.

 As opposed to the intermittent showers in the warm sector, steady and heavy rain was the rule just to the north and west of the storm center.
-Here, a plume of tropical moisture from the south was drawn over the warm front, and dynamic uplift from the jet stream intensified rainfall.
+Here, a plume of tropical moisture from the south was drawn over the warm front and dynamic uplift from the jet stream intensified rainfall.

 As rainbands developed, they repeatedly swept across north central Maryland, laying down an impressive swath of 6- to 8-inch rain totals, and fairly widespread flash flooding in Frederick County.